RickHPotter/finance.rb/README.md

   - ⌛ Pass in dependents as other structure other than itself (MultiCheckBoxComponent).
   - ⌛ Deny an option if already chosen in a previous select (Category, i.e.)

-## GAARA-12/fe-04: Finish the MVP / Finish remaining Request and System Specs
+## GAARA-12/fe-04: Finish the MVP, Finish remaining Request and System Specs

 - Issues:
   - [#13](https://github.com/RickHPotter/finance.rb/issues/13)